Coming to grips with network performance management in an extensive network requires constant vigilance.

 Here is our list of the best log analysis tools:

 - SolarWinds Security Event Manager EDITOR’S CHOICE Automated protection measures are built into this log monitor for Windows Server.
 This tool automatically generates HIPAA, PCI DSS, SOX, ISO, NCUA, FISMA, FERPA, GLBA, NERC CIP, GPG13, DISA STIG reports.
 Start a 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) Network, server, and application monitor that includes Windows Event Log and Syslog receivers.

-- Splunk Widely used log monitor with real-time alerts that is available for Windows, Mac OS, and Linux.
+- plunk Widely used log monitor with real-time alerts that is available for Windows, Mac OS, and Linux.